HyperionGray/starbelly/docs/websocket_api.rst

 integers, strings, lists, and maps.
 It is similar in purpose to JSON, but protobuf is more efficient in terms of encoding overhead and serialization speed.

+For complete specification of the available protobuf messages, see :doc:`protobuf`.

 Example Session
 ---------------